2025 SGC International Awards

 ABOUT THE AWARDS

 The SGCI Emerging Printmaker Award honors early-career artists showing exceptional promise in printmaking.
 The Mid-Career Printmaker Award recognizes established artists with significant contributions to the field.
 The Excellence in Teaching Printmaking Award celebrates outstanding educators with notable artistic achievements.
 Each winner receives $1,000, conference registration waiver, accommodation, travel allowance, and program participation at the 2026 conference.
 Self-nomination or nomination of others is accepted.
-Nominees will be contacted on July 22 for additional information.
 Both nominator and nominee must be SGCI members.
-For full details, see page below

 Timeline: